data-lessons/23-rd-things/_episodes/17-data-lit-outreach.md

 We will get more hands-on with Carpentry in Thing 21

-Consider: your ideas or experience about the value of the various Carpentry courses.
+**Consider**: your ideas or experience about the value of the various Carpentry courses.